 Drugstore shelves have so many choices of over-the-counter (OTC) pain medicine that it can be hard to find one that you like.
-But most OTC pain relievers can be divided into just 2 main types.
+But most OTC pain relievers can be divided into just two main types.
 They are either acetaminophen or nonsteroidal anti-inflammatory medicines (NSAIDs).

 Acetaminophen is available as a generic medicine.
 You'll find a few different NSAIDs, such as ibuprofen, naproxen, aspirin, and ketoprofen.
 Some medicines combine acetaminophen and aspirin.